mstksg/inCode/copy/entries/machines-1.md

 ### Continuing on

-Anyways, the problem with streams, as you might have guessed, is that you can't really affect their progress once they start.
+The problem with streams, as you might have guessed, is that you can't really affect their progress once they start.
 Once you start `myStream`, it'll keep on marching on, and on, and on...you have no way to "influence" its progression *during* its march.
 The *behavior* of our stream *can't be influenced* by the outside world in any way, once it has started.
 This is a bit limiting, because we want behaviors that we can have interact with each other.

 And so, we have the natural generalization of streams (and the machine we will be spending the most time looking at): Auto.